mammask/MS_Codess_Event/R/TsForecastingMS.md

     ##  KPSS Test for Level Stationarity
     ##
     ## data:  tseries
-    ## KPSS Level = 0.043311, Truncation lag parameter = 3, p-value = 0.1
+    ## KPSS Level = 0.0052238, Truncation lag parameter = 5, p-value = 0.1

-According to the results of the \`KPSS\` test, we fail to reject the null hypothesis and therefore the series is not stationary.
+According to the results of the \`KPSS\` test, we fail to reject the null hypothesis (series is stationary) and therefore the series is stationary.

 #### ADF-Test: